-However, resource-guarding targeted towards humans is often categorized as unacceptable because, as humans, we place high expectations on dogs nowadays with every little hint of "aggression" not being tolerated.
+However, resource-guarding targeted toward humans is often categorized as unacceptable because, as humans, we place high expectations on dogs nowadays with every little hint of "aggression" not being tolerated.
 "Don't bite the hand that feeds you" goes the saying.

 Also, we live in a time of great liability, where medical bills can easily amount to thousands of dollars.
-A dog bite can easily lead to a lawsuit and even the dog risking being put down.
+A dog bite can easily lead to a lawsuit and even the dog risks being put down.

 A Matter of Trust